 Breath of the Wild showcases Nintendo’s notable evolution in narrative development and presentation as it is easily the most cinematic Zelda experience to date.
 The core narrative may follow a few formulaic tendencies derived from the franchise’s inception, but it’s extraordinarily satisfying and pleasant to see The Legend of Zelda receive the careful cinematic treatment it deserves.
 While its narrative mirrors the masterful tones of the fantastic work done at Studio Ghibili and it has its own phenomenal sense of tranquility that rightfully stands on its own, the underwhelming voice-acting and the plot’s derivative nature hold back what could’ve been a fantastic narrative package.
 Despite these diminutive shortcomings, Breath of the Wild’s narrative manages to pack a few emotional punches, a surprising touch that was simply not expected to be found through the writing of a Zelda title.
 The idiosyncratic cast of supporting characters is also a notable highlight, introducing a pleasant dash of personality to the established exposition.
 Breath of the Wild is an absolutely massive experience – which I will touch on shortly – but most importantly, it’s quite the technical achievement.
 While its visual fidelity is unable to match the graphical prowess of exclusive titles found on the PlayStation 4 or Xbox One, Breath of the Wild somehow manages to boast a gorgeous colour pallet which results in a graphical style that is undeniably beautiful.
 Glistening beams of light and exquisitely detailed weather effects are a testament to the black magic that Nintendo has in effect here.
 The fact that this illustrious experience can function competently at all is an accomplishment in and of itself.
 The game does suffer from some notable frame drops when the Switch is docked and is constantly plagued with texture pop-in and lower draw distances – none of which, however, negate from what is otherwise an impeccable experience.
 Breath of the Wild’s audio counterpart adopts a “less is more” approach, a notably divisive creative decision.
 Most explorative open fields are filled with ambient noise or minimalistic piano keys, a rather sparse approach to the environmental score that concurrently sets the stage for the immersive experience that Breath of the Wild strives to embody and successfully achieves.
 However, the orchestral score present during specific cutscenes and the end credits sequence is delightfully beautiful and bears a similar sense of quality to the wonderful work of Joe Hisaishi.

 A significant departure from Nintendo’s contemporary adoption of funneling design, Breath of the Willd bears little to no handholding, featuring an impeccably realized world of gargantuan scope with certain elements, mechanics, and other tantalizing goodies blatantly hidden for the purpose of discovery and exploration.
 Breath of the Wild’s approach to non-linearity is a bona fide achievement; dungeons, quests, and explorative tasks can be tackled in whichever order the player sees fit.
 For instance, once you’ve soared off the breathtaking heights of the Great Plateau, you can head straight towards Hyrule Castle, ridding Hyrule of their Ganon problem right off the bat.
 The illustrious sandbox of Breath of the Wild is your oyster, ripe with limitless potential and euphoric moments of mystery, discovery, and adventure.
 Everything and anything can be approached in whichever order and/or manner one chooses to adopt.
 Breath of the Wild is one of the few experiences that rewards players for their curiosity and thirst for the unknown; in many ways, it’s a spiritual adventure that encourages player to get lost and stray off the beaten path, and discover something unexpected and wonderful at every turn.
-Breath of the Wild’s approach to the open-world formula will forever change my perception of its essence and will likely ruin my experience with future titles of the genre as nothing cannot match this level of perfection.
+Breath of the Wild’s approach to the open-world formula will forever change my perception of its essence and will likely ruin my experience with future titles of the genre as nothing can match this level of perfection.
 An intriguing new element of play in Breath of the Wild is the fact that practically everything in this monumental open-world is climbable, as long as you have the required stamina to spare.
 It may seem rudimentary but this simple element changes the very nature of traversal in open-world gaming, travelling to an appointed objective or point of interest has never been more flexible, ambiguous, and enthralling.
 Not only are you able avoid traditional limitations and restrictions thanks to the phenomenal climbing mechanic, but Breath of the Wild offers quite a slew of exhilarating traversal options.
 Horseback riding is a melodic tranquil choice if you’re looking to soak in the gorgeous rays.
 Shield surfing is a thrilling method of traversal, especially when racing down the alpine hills of the bracing mountains of Hyrule, that never loses its lustre or exhilarating touch.
 Soaring the open skies via the paraglider is an unabashed spiritual experience, topped off with gorgeous vistas that simply cannot be appreciated through any other means of travel.
 These idiosyncratic elements are sterling examples of Breath of the Wild’s revolutionary execution of player freedom and non-linearity.

 Breath of the Wild, at its core, is a surprisingly competent example of the expansive survival genre, ripe with engrossing elements of climate adaption, cooking experimentation and sustenance, addictive resource excavation and management, and environment utilization for overcoming complications of traversal and exploration.
 The fantastic cooking system is an integral element of Breath of the Wild’s success and its prominence is delightfully surprising.
 Gathering the vast array of different ingredients and resources throughout your journey is an integral part of the experience; these different resources can be combined and tossed into a cooking pot to create exquisite meals that will not only restore your lost hearts, but provide temporary buffs based on the ingredients you select.
 Cooking a dish of spicy peppers will create a sautéed meal that will warm your body, allowing you to roam the snowy landscapes of Mount Lanayru, while eating a cooked meal containing hydromelon will provide the cooling sustenance required to explore the sizzling sands of the Gerudo Desert.
 This dynamic climate system is a puzzle in and of itself and requires a profound sense of problem solving to utilize the environment and its fruitful resources as a tool of survival.
 The enthralling world of Breath of the Wild adapts to your trivial actions for gratifying non-scripted moments of problem solving.
 Chopping down a tree can be used as a temporary bridge to clear large gaps between plains or the strike of an attracted bolt of lightning can cause a temporary wildfire – with its updraft allowing players to soar unattainable heights via their paraglider.
 The world is filled these peculiar moments of resourcefulness and problem solving, with the only limiting factor being one’s own imagination.
 Aside from a few later game abilities bestowed upon you by the Champions of Hyrule, you will have the required tools early game to solve any, if not all conundrums thrown in your direction, a significant departure from the Metroidvania-esque adventures of yesteryear.
 Zelda’s traditional implementation of iconic items take the form of Runes in Breath of the Wild, which serve as magical abilities that allow Link to manipulate time, levitate/control metallic objects, and create frozen platforms in large bodies of water, all of which are used as a means of strategic problem solving and combat efficiency.
 The true beauty of Breath of the Wild is its intriguing ability of propulsion and its inherent rewarding nature.
 The gargantuan open-world is as much of an integral character in this experience as the courageous Link or the titular Zelda, it simply exudes an unparalleled sense of charm with countless moments of awe waiting to be discovered.
 The world feels rich and alive, and rightfully reacts to concurrent events, with each engrossing moment of interest serving a resound purpose.
 Breath of the Wild also contains a surprising amount of diversity in enemy variation, with certain enemies catering to specific conditions and behaving in a myriad of different peculiar ways.
 You can even encounter optional monstrosities that serve as optional bosses of a colossal scope, which remunerate alluring rewards.
 Differing from the archaic standards of the open-world genre, Breath of the Wild’s world map is shrouded in a blinding darkness; activating a Sheikah Tower will reveal segments of the map, ala Ubisoft, but contrary to formulaic open-world tendencies, this activation only unveils the geographical layout of the world.
 All points of interest are still completely hidden, resulting in a rich world that is constantly filled with and never loses its sense of tantalizing mystery and gratifying discovery.
 Perusing the vast open skies atop monumental vantage points is an effective method to pinpoint visible points of interest, a simple mechanic that encourages players to appreciate the vibrant beauty of the physical world as opposed to relying on the virtual map and in-game menus.